 It’s almost time.
 I’m ready… Take me to church.

-I’ll tell you my sins and you can sharpen your knife in
+I’ll tell you my sins and you can sharpen your knife

 At 9.15pm, that day, I’d decided that the moment to end my life had—at last!—arrived.
-I flew over Scorched Savannahs, towered sun dunes, traversed thousands of kilometres across the continent for this exact moment.
-Carefully, I did my skincare, brushed my teeth and put on something nice.
+I flew over Scorched Savannahs, towered sun dunes, traversed thousands of miles across the continent for that exact moment.

 Gliding through the pool on my back with fearless perfection.
 Movements languid; breathing metronomic; pace effortless.
 I mean, I completed lap after lap with such ease of motion that the only word that would come to mind to whoever will watch the CCTV footage is natural.
 A natural-born swimmer.
 With every passing minute however I was more convinced.